owais-ai/45_TypeScript_and_Node.js_Assignments/README.md

 # 45_TypeScript_and_Node.js_Assignments
 Welcome to my TypeScript and Node.js Assignments repository!
-As a beginner diving into TypeScript and Node.js, I've created this collection of 45 assignments to help me learn and master these powerful technologies.
+As a beginner diving into TypeScript and Node.js, I've solved this collection of 45 assignments to help me learn and master these powerful technologies.